-Outrage in Kuwait after woman stabbed to death by man she reported repeatedly for harassment
+Outrage in Kuwait after woman is stabbed to death by man she reported repeatedly for harassment

 The man, whose name authorities have not yet released, is once again in custody.
 Authorities say he confessed to stabbing Akbar after crashing his car into hers and kidnapped her and her two children.
 He left her body at the hospital and fled the scene.
-Local media reported that Akbar and her family had refused the man’s marriage proposal.
+Local media reported Akbar and her family had refused the man’s marriage proposal.

 After the slaying, a video of Akbar’s angry, grieving sister wailing at the hospital and railing against authorities began to circulate online, sparking outrage over the killing in the conservative, oil-rich gulf country.